zeroforth/helper_custom_rasa_chatbot/README.md

 pyhton3 manage.py startapp helperbot
 ```

-<br>and replace the code inside the views.py , models.py , urls.py from this repo
+<br>and use the views and urls to render your templates properly -  the chatbot render from the templates
 <br>also the templates , just paste them inside the directory of your app

 **Did all of it , did runserver and nothing worked?**